BilecikAlgebraNumberTheory/BilecikAlgebraNumberTheory.github.io/README.md

 ## *General Seminar*

 Carl Friedrich Gauss's statement "Mathematics is the queen of sciences, the queen of Mathematics is Number Theory".
+To participate to the seminar please kindly fill the form: https://forms.gle/GwBGSB8a3NkApU9g6

 | Date       | Time                                               | Speaker              | Affiliation                | Title                                           | Abstract                                                                                                                      |
 | -----------| ---------------------------------------------------| -------------------- | -------------------------- | ----------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------ |